zkLogin wallet API

 zkLogin Addresses

-A zkLogin wallet address is derived from iss, aud, sub, salt, where:
+A zkLogin wallet address is derived from iss, aud, sub, salt in the OpenID connect response, where:

-• aud : The unique identifier assigned to your application by the OAuth provider.
+• aud : The unique identifier assigned to your application by the OpenID provider.

-• sub: The OAuth provider's locally unique and never reassigned identifier for the user.
+• sub: The OpenID provider's locally unique and never reassigned identifier for the user.

-• salt: A consistent, ideally unique, value used to unlink the OAuth identifier with the on-chain address.
+• salt: A consistent, ideally unique, value used to unlink the OpenID identifier with the on-chain address.

 As a result, a user will have a new zkLogin wallet address if any of the above values change.
-For example, if one of your users logs in via Google and then Twitch and you use both credentials with zkLogin, each credential will be linked to a different address.
-To learn more, see Mysten's zkLogin doc.
+For example, if one of your users logs in via Google and then Twitch - or with one Google email and then another - and you use both credentials with zkLogin, each credential will be linked to a different address.
+To learn more, see the Sui Foundation's zkLogin doc.

 zkLogin wallet service methods